peteroupc/peteroupc.github.io/randomfunc.md

 >
 > 1. If the list of characters is fixed, the list can be statically created at runtime or compile time, or a string type as provided in the programming language can be used to store the list as a string.
 > 2. Instead of individual characters, the list can consist of strings of one or more characters each (e.g., words or syllables), or indeed any other items.
 (In that case, the individual strings or items should not be stored as a single string).
 > 3. Often applications need to generate a string of characters that's not only random, but also unique.
-The best way to ensure uniqueness in this case is to store a list (such as a hash table) of strings already generated and to check newly generated strings against that list.  _Random number generators alone should not be relied on to deliver unique results._  If the strings identify database records, file system paths, or other shared resources, special considerations apply, including the need to synchronize access, but are not discussed further in this document.
+This can be done by storing a list (such as a hash table) of strings already generated and checking newly generated strings against that list.
+If the strings identify database records, file system paths, or other shared resources, special considerations apply, including the need to synchronize access, but are not discussed further in this document.
 > 4. Generating "pronounceable" words or words similar to natural-language words is generally more sophisticated than shown above.
 Often, doing so involves _Markov chains_.
 A [**Markov chain**](https://en.wikipedia.org/wiki/Markov_chain) models one or more _states_ (for example, individual letters or syllables), and stores the probabilities to transition between these states (e.g., "b" to "e" with a probability of 0.2, or "b" to "b" with a probability of 0.01).
 A Markov chain modeling random word generation, for example, can include "start" and "stop" states for the start and end of the word, respectively.

 > **Examples of character lists:**